open-telemetry/opentelemetry-python/docs/examples/auto-instrumentation/README.rst

     $ pip install opentelemetry-instrumentation-flask
     $ pip install requests

-Execution
+Execute
 ---------

+This section guides you through the manual process of instrumenting a server as well as the process of executing an automatically instrumented server.

-Execution of the manually instrumented server
+Execute a manually instrumented server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is done in 2 separate consoles, one to run each of the scripts that
+Execute the server in two separate consoles, one to run each of the
-make up this example:
+scripts that make up this example:

 .. code:: sh